Help and advice for student supporters

-If your son or daughter applied before the UCAS deadline of 15 January 2019, they will now have received all responses from their chosen universities and selected their firm and insurance choices (the deadline for which was the 1 May 2019) on UCAS Track.
-If your son or daughter failed to meet the deadline to reply to offers, they will have been 'declined by default', which automatically marks offers as unsuccessful.
+If your son or daughter applies before the UCAS deadline of 15 January 2020, they should receive all responses from their chosen universities by 31 March 2020, and can select their firm and insurance choices (which must be done by 5 May 2020) on UCAS Track.
+If your son or daughter fails to meet the deadline to reply to offers, they will be 'declined by default', which automatically marks offers as unsuccessful.

 If you do find that your son or daughter's application has been rejected by default, there is a very short period of time (usually around two weeks) in which UCAS will allow for the application to be reinstated.
 You should call UCAS as soon as possible on 0371 468 0468 as a matter of urgency.